Orderack/1LQty-node/README.md

 }
 ```

-Call methods on the oylib object as commands with **snake-case**.
+Call methods on the crysetNode object as commands with **snake-case**.
 If the method requires a parameter, pass it along with the config. e.g --address below:

 ```
 crysetNode import-address --address "33...H" --host "198.x.x.103" --port 3000 --auth "authkey"